-Pennsylvania is one of 20 states in the country that has legalized sports betting.
+Pennsylvania sports betting is big and getting bigger.
+The state is one of over 30 that has legalized sports betting.
 It is one of the most successful states when it comes to the sports betting industry.

 Some states were able to proceed with controlled sports betting, but Pennsylvania wasn’t on this list.
 When the Supreme Court decision came in 2018, the Pennsylvania legislature had already put a law into place to legalize sports betting.

 The country knew that sooner or later, sports betting was going to be legal.
-This is why Pennsylvania passed a law in 2017 that relied on the Supreme Court decision a year later to legalize sports betting.
+This is why a law was passed in 2017 that relied on the Supreme Court decision a year later to legalize Pennsylvania sports betting.

 The Pennsylvania legislature was frustrated that the state was losing so much revenue from citizens engaging in offshore illegal sports betting.
 Proponents of the bill began discussing the details in 2015.